bcosynot/glin/README.md

 ]
 ```

-When generating worklog entries, Glin will include commits and PRs from all tracked repositories.
+When generating worklog entries, Seev will include commits and PRs from all tracked repositories.

 ### Custom Date Ranges